Last updated 6 May 2026 · 7 min read

 If yes — you need an object, not a conversation.
 Something with a slug, a created_at, an evidence chain, an expiry trigger.

-Synchronise is the second pattern.
+Synchronise AI is the second pattern.
 It's not trying to replace your ChatGPT-with-MCPs setup — it sits next to it.

 Use the chat for exploration.
 Promote the answers that matter into persistent decisions.
 Throw the rest away.